 - where the tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the tax is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables that are stated with the amount of tax included.

-The net amount of VAT recoverable from or payable to the tax authorities is presented as part of "Other noncurrent assets" or "Statutory payables" under "Trade and other payables" account in the consolidated statement of financial position.
+The net amount of VAT recoverable from tax authorities is presented as part of "Other noncurrent assets" account in the consolidated statements of financial position.

 Prepayments